Dheeraj0053/Sales_Forecasting_System/README.md

-# Production-Ready Time Series Forecasting System
+# Production-Ready Sales Forecasting System

 ## Problem Statement
 Build a robust backend pipeline to forecast the next **8 weeks of sales for each state** from an Excel dataset.